cabforum/servercert/docs/BR.md

 Prior to the issuance of a Certificate, the CA SHALL obtain the following documentation from the Applicant:

 1. A certificate request, which may be electronic; and
-2. An executed Subscriber Agreement or Terms of Use, which may be electronic.
+2. The acceptance of a Subscriber Agreement, which may be electronic.

 The CA SHOULD obtain any additional documentation the CA determines necessary to meet these Requirements.